Configuration Lie groupoids and orbifold braid groups: Statements of results

+Defining a covering map between orbifolds is well-known, it satisfies properties parallel to an ordinary covering map of spaces (see [\cite{Thu}, Definition 5.3.1]).
+In [\cite{Thu}, Definition 5.11.1] a definition of an orbifold fiber bundle was given but with fiber a manifold.
+There are other definitions of an orbifold fibration in the literature, but those are with assumptions suitable for some specific purposes.
+For example, these definitions either give only `submersion' or `path lifting property' when restricted to manifolds.

+To define a morphism between orbifolds, independent of atlases, we need to first look at orbifolds as Lie groupoids.
+This problem was solved in \cite{IM}, by considering the category of Lie groupoids and generalized maps.
+A {\it generalized map} is a certain equivalence class of homomorphisms.
+In the next section, we will describe the concept of `orbifold groupoids' which helps in accommodating orbifolds in the category of Lie groupoids.

+We now proceed to give two definitions of a fibration for orbifolds, in the set up of Lie groupoids, which restrict to Hurewicz fibration when there is no singularity in the orbifolds, that is, for manifolds.

-To define one of the notions of a fibration between Lie groupoids, we need to generalize the construction of a Lie groupoid from a Lie group action on a manifold to a Lie groupoid action on a manifold (see Example \ref{tg}).
+To define one of the notions of a fibration between Lie groupoids, we need to generalize the construction of a Lie groupoid from a Lie group action on a manifold as in Example \ref{tg}, to a Lie groupoid action on a manifold.